mantidproject/documents/Design/histogram_type.md

 If errors are just the square root of the counts the implementation may choose to not carry them explicitly to save computation time and memory.

+Jon pointed out that it may make most sense to default to distribution data.

+Bin sizes could in some cases be defined in a parametric way, without keeping bin boundaries around explicitly.

+Do we need sub-types for `X`, `Y`, `E`, and `E-squared`? (and dist- data)?

+What can we do to maintain sharing of `X` for all histograms in a workspace where `X` is modified in an identical way?
+The COW mechanism as it is now should break down in that case.
+Does it need to be handled at the workspace level, or can we deal with this here?
+Having parametric `X` would circumvent that case in certain cases.

+## Interface

+At least initially not all cases for operations with histograms will be covered by the histogram type or free functions for histograms.
+Therefore we probably need to provide a direct interface to the underlying data as well.
+One option would be to have sub-types for `X`, `Y`, and `E`, let them inherit from `std::vector<double>` and just add new interface functions.

+If we want to hide things like error handling, is there a decent way of making this extensible for new operations?
+Are operators/functions declared as `friend` in our histogram data type?
+Are they members?
+Can we allow the use of `std::transform` on, e.g., the `Y` data?
+How to transform errors?

+## Roll-out